 11. Book Your Travel by Theme Energy (Themeforest)

-For a boutique travel agency, you may want a more personal touch where clients get in touch with you so you can make personal recommendations and suggestions.
-If you have a lot of trips and tours to sell and prefer more of a self-service approach then Book Your Travel will be a perfect fit.
+For a boutique travel agency, you may want a more personal touch where clients get in touch with you to make personal recommendations and suggestions.
+If you have many trips and tours to sell and prefer more of a self-service approach, then Book Your Travel will be a perfect fit.

 The built-in tour system in Book Your Travel is advanced and customizable.
 Easily list the bedrooms, bathrooms, and other details for every unit.
 You can group tours advertised on the site by the day of the week, tags, and categories.
 You can even include maps and schedules to help organize your customers before and during the event.
 Similar options are available for cruises and car rentals too.
-This is a theme that allows for a lot of affiliate and partner marketing alongside the services you sell.
+This theme allows for a lot of affiliate and partner marketing alongside the services you sell.

 12. Deasil by MoldThemes (Themeforest)

 Want a simple and straightforward theme for your travel company?
 Deasil might be just what you’re looking for.

 This travel WordPress theme has a nice design with minimalist layouts and flexible customization options.
 It will work particularly well for an agency that has a lot of tours available.
 That’s due to its portfolio-style layouts and advanced trip search feature.

-Thanks to the WooCommerce integration, you can sell trip and tour packages straight from your site.
+Thanks to the WooCommerce integration for bookings, you can sell trip and tour packages straight from your site.
 In fact, there’s a product layout much like you’d find on standard eCommerce websites that could work well for an agency with a lot of different packages available.

 Deasil comes bundled with the WPBakery page builder plugin, which saves you $45.
 You can use it to create completely custom page layouts.
 For instance, if you don’t like all the content you see on the homepage demo, don’t worry about it.
 You can make a new homepage with completely different sections, and in any order you want.

 Which travel agency theme is best for you?

-Grand Tour is my overall top choice because of the amazing design quality and robust feature set.
-It’s hard to go wrong with this theme.
+Grand Tour is another top theme because of the amazing design quality and robust feature set.
+It’s hard to go wrong with this template.